nosir/cleave.js/doc/reactjs-component-usage.md

 - Pass `onInit` callback into component, which returns the cleave instance, then store it as a variable or in state.
 - Call `cleave.setRawValue('...')` to update the raw value.
+- Or call `cleave.getISOFormatDate()` to get ISO format date value for date input field.
 - `onChange` event will be triggered, from here you can grab the returned raw / formatted value and update your state.

 ```js